co-cddo/ukgov-metadata-exchange-model/README.md

 check-jsonschema -v --schemafile cddo-data-resources-schema.json examples/services.json
 ```

-> __Note:__ There are validation errors in three out of the four sample service descriptions.
-This is due to the lack of available sample data from these sources.
+> __Note:__ There are validation errors in all four sample service descriptions.
+The first resource uses an invalid creator value, the other resources are missing a security classification, and the fourth resource is also missing a version value.

 The [`dwp-address-lookup.json`](examples/dwp-address-lookup.json) file contains the description of a single data service based on information available from DWP.